The 5 easiest ways to reduce your business’s carbon footprint

 Join Checkatrade today

 If you’re a landscape gardener or tree surgeon, you could be cutting foliage and your carbon thanks to new battery-powered tools.
 The DIY market had a cordless revolution years ago.
-Still, now, thanks to improvements in battery power, the outdoor market is experiencing a similar change with everything from lawnmowers to backpack blowers, chainsaws to trimmers, getting the rechargeable treatment.
+Now, thanks to improvements in battery power, the outdoor market is experiencing a similar overhaul with everything from lawnmowers to backpack blowers, chainsaws to trimmers, getting the rechargeable treatment.
 It’s not just for early adopters either, brand heavyweights, STIHL recently released their first electric chainsaw, signalling the mass-market capability of this technology.

 Comparable in runtime and power, these rechargeable tools not only offer reductions in carbon footprint, from reduced fossil fuel use, they are also quieter, lighter and easier to fix with companies promising up to 70% less maintenance.
 Of course, it’s still early days, and like all first-stage technology, there’s a price, but once you factor in reduced running costs and upkeep, manufacturers promise returns within 2-3 years.
 And as research into battery storage continues, Checkatrade believes it won’t be long until all your tools are whisper quiet and clean.